Sushruti/Sushruti_Santhanakrishnan-Portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
 I am Sushruti Santhanakrishnan from Chennai, India.
 I am currently pursuing Master of Urban Design in Carnegie Mellon University.
 I have a bachelors in Public Space Design and my interest lies in community led design, creating spaces is for EVERYONE.
-Right now I'm on a journey to push myself out of my comfort zone and really force myslef to learn something new, something that will enhance my work.
+Right now I'm on a journey to push myself out of my comfort zone and really force myslef to learn something new, something that will enhance my work. - hi

 # What I hope to learn
 There are a million things that I want to learn, academically but also things that just create life-long memories for me.